Typhoon off southern Japan, heavy rain expected nationwide

-TOKYO (AP) — A slow-moving typhoon off Japan’s southern coast has triggered gusts and rain across a large part of the country and could bring heavy rains to the Tokyo region early next week, though it was not expected to make landfall, officials said Friday.
+TOKYO (AP) — A slow-moving typhoon off Japan’s southern coast has triggered gusts and rain across a large part of the country and could bring heavy rains to the Tokyo region through early next week, though it was not expected to make landfall, officials said Friday.

 Disaster officials, nevertheless, urged residents to take precautions early.